 I wrote this article a few years ago, but it still applies - Coach Gels

 A few nights ago, I watched (on TV) the Pitt Panthers take apart Syracuse's Jim Boeheim's famed 2-3 zone defense.
 Now, Syracuse's 2-3 zone is one of the best zones out there, as the Orangemen won the NCAA National Championship with it in 2003.
 I was impressed with how Jamie Dixon's Pitt team got the ball inside with relative ease, mainly by screening the top two defenders in zone, usually a ball-screen, then sealing the defender and rolling inside for the pass.

 In diagram A, we see the 2-3 zone, O4 is at the high post (1-3-1 set).
 As the ball is passed from O1 to O3, the X1 defender closes-out on the ball.
-O4 will ball-screen X1, and the ball is passed back to O1, which engages the X2 defender who closes-out on O1 (diagram B).
+O4 ball-screens X1, and the ball is passed back to O1, which engages the X2 defender who closes-out on O1 (diagram B).